darkavenger75/mk312lite/README.md

 - LiFePO4 instead of Pb battery
 - 90 x 120 mm single PCB design
-- Most components SMT on bottom side (JLCPCB can do most of the work)
+- Most components SMT (JLCPCB will do most of the work)
 - No inputs, though

 ## Board ordering instructions